College Basketball Odds

 How to bet on college basketball online in MA

-Should online sports betting in MA become legal, you’ll only need to choose a sportsbook and download its betting app.
+Just choose a sportsbook and download its betting app.
 You’ll then provide your personal information (name, age, etc.) Don’t be surprised if you also need to supply your Social Security number.
 The book needs this information to confirm your legal age and other details.

 To deposit money into your sportsbook account, just head to the cashier and select any number of banking or credit options.
-Then find the NCAAB tab, make your picks and place your bets.
+Then find the NCAAB tab, make your picks, and place your bets.